 How do I obtain a Maryland Inspection Certification for my vehicle?

-To obtain an inspection certification, you must have your vehicle inspected at an authorized vehicle safety inspection station in Maryland.
+To obtain an inspection certification, you must have your vehicle inspected at a licensed vehicle safety inspection station in Maryland.
 There are approximately 1,600 of these facilities throughout the state.
 Stations are authorized to inspect certain types of vehicles, some inspect multiple types, see below for the station class you need.
 Most vehicles on the road are class A vehicles.

 Class A - Passenger vehicles, autocycles, limousines, multipurpose passenger vehicles, recreational motor homes and trucks 10,000 pounds and under GVWR, and trailers not equipped with air brakes.